Defining the adjusted monetary base in an era of financial change

-A revised measure of the St. Louis adjusted monetary base
+A reconstruction of the Federal Reserve Bank of St. Louis adjusted monetary base and reserves